 Step by step

-Because the build is unsigned, you can confirm you got the real file.
-On the download page each build lists its SHA-256 (each hash links to its VirusTotal scan).
+macOS already verifies the signature for you, but you can check the file yourself.
+On the download page each build lists its SHA-256.
 In Terminal, run shasum -a 256 ~/Downloads/BTX-PQ-wallet-*.dmg and check it matches.
+To confirm the signature directly:

 On Windows